-School bus routes are now posted on the
+School bus routes will be posted on the

 Please remember that all times are approximate.